2021 Oxford High School shooting: Copycat threats and arrests

-Copycat threats against numerous Metro Detroit schools were made the following day on December 1, leading many other area districts to cancel classes for at least one day; according to Sheriff Bouchard, at least 60 schools were affected by the closures.
+Copycat threats against numerous Metro Detroit schools were made the following day on December1, leading many other area districts to cancel classes for at least one day; according to Sheriff Bouchard, at least 60 schools were affected by the closures.
 By December 3, at least 519 schools in 70 different districts in Michigan and six other states had closed their schools down in the wake of additional threats.
 Bouchard also vowed to investigate, and Oakland County Prosecutor McDonald said they will press criminal charges against anyone who threatens violence at schools in the county.

 Schools around the country faced threats through social media on December 17, with some closing as a precaution.
 Others increased security and police presence on campuses, even after investigating the threats and finding that they lacked credibility, with some threats coming from other states.
 Multiple police stations and school districts issued statements about the threats and actions that would be taken against the individuals who made them.
 An additional statement was issued by TikTok, where a large majority of threats were allegedly identified as being made; the company removed many of the threatening videos posted and was working with law enforcement.

 In July 2024, it was reported that Thomas Matthew Crooks, the attempted assassin of Donald Trump, researched Ethan Crumbley and his family before his attack where he shot Trump in his right ear and killed a spectator.

 Responses

 President Joe Biden and U.S. Representative Elissa Slotkin, whose district includes Oxford High School, expressed their condolences over the shooting.
 Governor Gretchen Whitmer said in a statement that she was devastated for the students, staff, and families of the school, calling gun violence a "public health crisis".
 Whitmer also ordered all flags in Michigan to fly at half-staff.
 Democratic politicians in the Michigan Legislature vowed to pursue new gun control legislation and revive stalled bills relating to gun control.

+The Michigan Legislature eventually enacted a comprehensive four-part firearm safety legislative package.
+The package introduced universal background checks for all gun purchases, mandated secure firearm storage requirements when minors are in the home, established an extreme risk protection order (ERPO) framework, and instituted a firearm possession ban for individuals convicted of domestic violence misdemeanors.

 Families of victims in the Sandy Hook Elementary School shooting expressed their solidarity with the families of the Oxford shooting.
 In addition, survivors and families of victims in the Parkland high school shooting expressed outrage over the Oxford shooting and expressed their desire to continue fighting for change.

-All four professional Detroit sports teams (Lions, Pistons, Tigers, and Red Wings) expressed their condolences to the community.
+All four professional Detroit sports teams (Lions, Pistons, Red Wings, and Tigers) expressed their condolences to the community.

 On October 25, 2023, a student from Detroit Catholic Central High School in nearby Novi posted an Instagram story mocking Oxford's soccer team and the shooting after they lost in the Michigan regional semifinal 2–0 stating "I thought Oxford had shooters!!??".
 The school later apologized for the student's post.